 6. Attend opera performances in a unique setting

 Imagine this: an unparalleled stage and performances by opera and ballet experts.
-Should you be visiting Rome in August you need not settle for imagining it, as performances of the Teatro dell'Opera di Roma take place at the Baths of Caracalla in early August.
+In case you are visiting Rome in August you don't have to settle for just imagining it, because the performances of the Teatro dell'Opera di Roma take place in the Baths of Caracalla at the beginning of August.

-During the show it is normal that you will meet other foreign tourists who opt for this activity.
+During the show it is normal that you will meet other foreign tourists who decide to take part in this activity.
 In these performances the quality that characterizes the famous Roman theater is guaranteed.
-The ruins of the baths complement the performances and make your experience unique.
+The ruins of the thermal baths complement the performances and make your experience unique.

 Every day a different artist performs, the performances are announced on the website of the Teatro dell'Opera di Roma.
 Ticket prices start at 25 € and some exceed 135 €.

-9. Beat the heat with a good gelato
+9. Combat the heat with a good ice cream and learn how to make it

 Rome is the perfect place to enjoy the best ice cream and what's better than doing it in the middle of summer?
 In the Italian capital there are many ice cream parlors, I recommend you to enjoy your dessert in a park, in this city there are several things to do.

-In the summer, Roman gelato shops have flavors prepared with typical fruits of this time of the year, such as melon, strawberry and cherry.
-After you finish your daily tour (or at another time of the day) you have the opportunity to delight your palate with an Italian gelato.
+In the summer, the Roman ice cream parlors have flavors prepared with typical fruits of this time of year, such as melon, strawberry and cherry.
+After you finish your daily run (or at another time of the day) you have the opportunity to delight your palate with an Italian gelato.
+You can also sign up for a pasta and gelato making class, where you will learn the authentic technique of the exquisite Italian gelato.

 Estate Romana is a festival that takes place throughout the summer, it was created in order to attract tourists to the city.
 Because the months of June, July and August are very hot, people prefer to go to the Italian coasts.
 However, this festival is a great reason to stay in the capital.

 Estate Romana includes a wide variety of activities, from theater to readings and museum visits.
-All the events that take place are free and the programming is extensive, so there are options for children, youth and adults.
+All the events that take place are free and the programming is extensive, so there are options for children, young people and adults.

-If you are in Rome in August, go to the Estate Romana website and see the cultural program.
+If you are in Rome in August, go to the Estate Romana website and see the cultural programming.
 Activities are also held during June and July.

 Summer temperatures in Rome

-July in Rome and August in Rome are the hottest months, with the average daily temperature reaching 30°C (86°F).
-In case the humidity level is high, the thermal sensation becomes much higher, to the point of making you feel overwhelmed.
+You have to keep in mind that July in Rome and August in Rome are the hottest months with an average daily temperature that exceeds 30°C. Moreover, in case the humidity level is high, the thermal sensation becomes much higher, to the point of making you feel overwhelmed.

 Besides Ferragosto, one of the reasons why some businesses close is the heat.
 Their owners want to stay cool, so they keep their stores closed until the temperatures start to drop.

-Are there many tourists in Rome in August?
+Are there many tourists in Rome during August?

-In July and August are the dates when there are more tourists in Rome, so it is normal to see streets full of people and places with long lines.
-Italians also decide to travel in these dates, they go to the coasts to enjoy the summer.
+Rome is a city that has many things to see and do all year round and therefore there is always tourism.
+Specifically, July and August are the months in which there is the greatest influx of tourists, so it is normal to see streets full of people and places with long lines.
+Italians also decide to travel during these dates, they go to the coasts to enjoy the summer.

 Just because there are a lot of tourists doesn't mean that there are no things to do, all the activities we mentioned before are available.
 So are museums and other places you can go to any month of the year.